 Format: addbuyer n/BUYER_NAME p/BUYER_PHONE_NUMBER e/BUYER_EMAIL

-• The local-part may not start or end with any special characters and must not contain consecutive special characters.
+local-part may not start or end with any special characters and must not contain consecutive special characters.@ and then a domain.domain must:

 Special Scenario: It's possible to have a buyer and seller with the same phone number but different names/emails.
 This flexibility provided by ClientGrid allows users to record the same client under different names/emails in buying and selling roles, which may be useful for clients operating under separate business identities (e.g. personal vs. professional roles).